GibsonFR/CrabGame.ReplayMod/README.md

 # ReplayMod
 A mod to replay your 1v1 match and more!

+Go into Practice Mode and press F4 to open the menu :

+Navigate through the menu using the Num Pad (VER NUM)

+4 and 6 control to switch to another button

+5 to select a button

+OR

 Go into Practice Mode and type the following commands in the chat box :

 replay or r -> Starts a replay, by default the last recording